pypsa-meets-earth/pypsa-earth/doc/how_to_docs.rst

     .../pypsa-earth (pypsa-earth-docs) % conda activate pypsa-earth-docs

+    .../pypsa-earth (pypsa-earth-docs) % pip install Sphinx

     .../pypsa-earth (pypsa-earth-docs) % cd doc

     .../pypsa-earth/doc (pypsa-earth-docs) % make html

 This will create html files in `pypsa-earth/doc/_build/html`.
 VScode provides a so called Liveserver extension such that the html file can be opened locally on your computer.